 Horse riding on the beach

-Horse riding on one of Donegal’s endless beaches is a highlight of any family break and Dunfanaghy Stables has a range of child-friendly options on Kilahoey Strand.
+Horse riding on one of Donegal’s endless beaches is perfect for a family day out in Donegal and Dunfanaghy Stables has a range of child-friendly options on Kilahoey Strand.
 For a post-ride treat, the delicious woodfired pizzas in the Rusty Oven won't disappoint.

 A 45 minute trip north to Fanad Head gives you a chance to kill two birds with one stone.
 It's a gorgeous drive along Donegal's northern coast but it's also a chance to see Fanad Lighthouse, voted one of the most beautiful lighthouses in the world.
 Once you’ve visited you’ll know why.
 You can even stay the night in one of the lighthouse cottages and wake up to the sound of the waves.